 However, this is not sufficient in itself.
 The skeleton of our thinking and beliefs can be properly formed and grow only in an environment of relationship and abiding in God and in His grace.
 We do so by giving place and space of the Holy Spirit and His workings into our hearts.
 Only when we look to God with trust and confidence, our faith is alive, growing and being perfected.

-How can we do we walk by faith?
+How can we walk by faith?

 In Hebrews 10, there are two basic prerequisites that open the way of life through faith.
 These are freedom, manifested in free access to God and boldness (assurance):